 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.
+Federal incentives are the type of incentives that you are most likely to have heard of.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners can receive a credit for 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
-The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners can apply for a credit equal to 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

-Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit might apply to you, talk to your local Yorktown solar installers.
+More information about the new Inflation Reduction Act can be found here.
+The best way to understand how the new Clean Energy Credit applies to you is to get in touch with your local Yorktown solar panel company.

 State & Local Solar Incentives

 Tax credits, rebates and more might be provided at multiple levels.
 In addition to federal solar incentives, there are often state and local ones, too.
 Certain incentives are ongoing, while others might only be available for a limited time.
 They may be offered by the Indiana government, or by your county or municipality.